 Charlotte has worked with huskies in a number of places including in Iceland and Canada so she comes with a wealth of stories from many different types of farms.
 She is originally from Strasbourg in French and is a pâtissier (pastry chef) by trade.
 Whilst that might seem a stange background for someone working with dogs, it is actually a great benefit since she can literally whisk a cake right out of her buff whenever we are in need.
 When not running tours and looking after dogs, she manages the gear room and stays on top of all of the constant repairs the dogs neccessitate.
 Outside of work, she enjoys peaceful journeys by backcountry ski into the nature and her favourite time of year is Autumn when the dogs are gearing up for all of the challenges of the winter season to come.
 Ask Charlotte about Jopa (her favourite dog) and our adoption plan for oldies.

-Lorin is also Australian and has worked with a number of different husky companies.
+Lorin is Australian and has worked with a number of different husky companies.
+She is also a certified veterinary nurse.
 We are thankful that she keeps on being drawn back to us because she knows that the extra hours and proceedures that we try to include in each and every day are ultimately for the benefit of the dogs and that their welfare always comes first.
-If you get Lorin onto the subject of sleddog ethics, this quietly spoken young lady will educate you confidently from a perspective of personal knowledge.
+If you get Lorin onto the subject of sleddog ethics, this quietly-spoken young lady will educate you confidently from a perspective of personal knowledge.
 Incidentally, she was also the Australian Irish Dancing Champion in her youth!
-Ask Lorin about Zeta (an impossible rescue dog that she still adores) and sleddog ethics, welfare & responsible tourism.
+Ask Lorin about Titan (about whom she is a little excessive), Zeta (an impossible rescue dog that she still adores) and sleddog ethics, welfare & responsible tourism.